LiMengyang990726/Spring-Boot-Introduction/README.md

 ## 1. Hibernate ORM Basics

-### 1.0 What is Hibernate ORM? (http://hibernate.org/orm/what-is-an-orm/)
+### 1.0 Hibernate

-An object-relational mapping tool for the Java programming language.

-Using Hibernate ORM will help your application to achieve Data Persistence.
+Hibernate is a high-performance object/relational persistence and query service.

-### 1.1 What is ORM?
+### 1.1 ORM

 A way to leverage SQL in other programming languages.